Félix Wazekwa: 1998–2004: from Bonjour Monsieur to Et Après...

-On 25 August 2004, Wazekwa published his seventh studio album, Et Après....
-The album was co-produced in both Africa and Europe by Cameroonian arranger-producer Edgar Yonkeu and Kiki Productions, owned by Franco-Guinean producer Kiki Touré.
-Et Après... attained notable success, particularly with the hit dance track "Sautez Déjà", and the accompanying dance trend known as "nzoto ya mama elengi", meaning "the woman's body is welcoming."
+Wazekwa released his seventh studio album, Et Après..., on 25 August 2004.
+It was produced across Africa and Europe by Cameroonian producer Edgar Yonkeu and Kiki Productions, run by Franco-Guinean producer Kiki Touré.
+The album attained notable success, especially with the hit dance track "Sautez Déjà", and the accompanying dance craze known as "nzoto ya mama elengi", meaning "the woman's body is welcoming".
 The album's success earned Wazekwa the Best Central African Male at the Kora Awards in South Africa.

 2005–2010: from Faux Mutu Moko Boye to Mémoire ya Nzambe

 In December 2005, Wazekwa issued his eighth studio album, Faux Mutu Moko Boye, often abbreviated FMMB, through Kiki Productions.
 Wazekwa recorded Faux Mutu Moko Boye in Paris with Cultur'A Pays-Vie.
-The album was highly successful and widely praised by the Kinshasa audience, with Wazekwa selling out performances.
+The album was highly successful and got strong praise from fans in Kinshasa, with Wazekwa selling out performances.

 In February 2006, Wazekwa made his debut American tour with shows in Massachusetts, New Jersey, and New York, including a notable appearance at Harvard University during a symposium on Congolese culture.
-Towards the year's end, Wazekwa issued a six-track maxi-single titled Mosapi Liboso as part of his endorsement with Bralima.
-However, in 2007, Cultur'A Pays-Vie experienced consecutive departures of several key members who joined the Quartier Latin International led by Wazekwa's former collaborator and rival, Koffi Olomidé.
-This feud resulted in a media ban, with Wazekwa and Koffi being barred from appearing on Congolese TV, radio, and print outlets, as reported by La Prospérité.
-The provincial authorities imposed the suspension as a period of reflection for the music scene.
-The dispute also turned violent, including an assault on Hono Kapanga, the former artistic director and soloist of Cultur'A Pays-Vie, who had defected to Quartier Latin.
-The social unrest caused by the rivalry was commented upon by Jordache Diala of La Prospérité, who observed that the public feuds between the artists had contributed to the degradation of Congolese music, turning it into a platform for insults and polemics rather than artistic expression.
-In January 2008, Wazekwa recruited new backing vocalists and unveiled his ninth studio album, Que Demande Le Peuple?, under his Foundation Wazekwa label.
-The album marked the debut of Cultur'A Pays-Vie's new phase, post-internal restructuring.
-The following year, Wazekwa staged significant performances at the Olympia Hall in Paris and the Zénith de Lille.
+Towards the year's end, he issued a six-track maxi-single titled Mosapi Liboso as part of his endorsement with Bralima.

+In 2007, Cultur'A Pays-Vie went through problems when several influential members left the group to join Quartier Latin International, led by Koffi.
+This feud became serious and led to both artists being banned from appearing on Congolese TV, radio, and newspapers, according to La Prospérité.
+The provincial authorities said the ban was meant to help calm tensions in the music industry.
+The rivalry also turned violent, including an attack on Hono Kapanga, a former artistic director and soloist of Cultur'A Pays-Vie who had defected to Quartier Latin.
+The feud between the two sides caused concern in society, as Jordache Diala from La Prospérité said that these public disputes were damaging Congolese music by turning it into a platform for insults and polemics instead of artistic expression.

+In January 2008, Wazekwa added new backup singers and released his ninth album, Que Demande Le Peuple?, under his Foundation Wazekwa label.
+This marked a fresh phase for his group after internal changes.
+The next year, he performed at Olympia Hall in Paris and Zénith de Lille.